 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Fareley are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Fareley include: Farley, Farleigh and others.

 Early Notables of the Fareley family (pre 1700)

-More information is included under the topic Early Fareley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Fareley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fareley family to Ireland